quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Loss Detection {#loss}
 A sender relies on receipt of acknowledgements to determine the amount of data in flight and to detect losses, e.g. when packets experience reordering, see
 {{QUIC-RECOVERY}}.
+Packet loss can also be detected by timer expiry, but this requires the sender to estimate an appropriate timeout, which is typically derived from continuous monitoring of the path RTT.

-Consequently, how often a receiver sends acknowledgments determines how long it takes for losses to be detected at the sender.
+When a receiver delays acknowledgments it also increase the time for losses to be detected at the sender.
+An ACK_Frequency frame allows a sender to reduce the periodicity of RTT measuments and could also postpone reporting loss.

+## Congestion Response {#congestion}
+A sender needs to be responsive to congestion notification (e.g., loss or ECN marking), to enable it to reduce the rate  of transmission when there is potential congestion.

+Excessive delay (e.g., by multiple RTTs) could increase the level of congestion and needs to be avoided.

 ## New Connections {#new-connections}
 Many congestion control algorithms have a startup mechanism during the beginning